 Hollywood's best restaurants

-With endless celebrity photos and numerous "Best of" lists on the walls, chef Jazz Singsanong’s Thai town restaurant is one of the city’s cult favorites.
-The Crispy Morning Glory Salad is an obligatory dish—a flavorful mix of crunchy, deep-fried Chinese watercress, plump shrimp, red onions, cilantro, red cabbage and bell peppers marinated in the spicy house dressing.
+With endless celebrity photos and numerous "Best of" lists on the walls, chef Jazz Singsanong’s Thai Town restaurant is one of the city’s cult favorites—and serves Angelenos in memory of L.A.
+Thai-food legend chef-owner Tui Sungkamee, who passed in 2017.
+The Crispy Morning Glory Salad is an obligatory dish: a flavorful mix of crunchy, deep-fried Chinese watercress, plump shrimp, red onions, cilantro, cabbage and bell peppers marinated in the spicy house dressing.
 If perusing the lengthy menu leaves you feeling dazed and confused, the green mussel curry—succulent New Zealand mussels piled high and bathed in an aromatic Southern curry flavored with lemongrass, sweet pineapples and chiles—is a good place to start on the extensive list of fiery Northern and Southern Thai specialties.

-This darling Hollywood bistro, daintily named after the French word for "tastebuds," serves up elegant edibles in a relaxed atmosphere.
-Papilles's seasonal menu, which changes weekly, is sourced entirely from local farmers.
-The dining experience itself is charming and uncomplicated: each night, Papilles offers a prix-fixe, three-course dinner and pared-down wine selection, which is not in print, but instead displayed directly on shelves in the dining room—grab whichever bottle you'd like to drink.
+This darling Hollywood bistro, daintily named after the French word for "taste buds," serves up elegant edibles in a relaxed atmosphere.
+Papilles's seasonal menu, which changes weekly, is sourced from local farmers.
+The dining experience itself is charming and uncomplicated: Each night, Papilles offers a prix-fixe, three-course dinner and pared-down wine selection, which is not in print, but instead displayed directly on shelves in the dining room—grab whichever bottle you'd like to drink.
 Quaint and authentic, a meal at Papilles serves as a rare escape from the seemingly inescapable urban excess.

-Ring the doorbell on the heavy metal gate and you’ll be buzzed into a wholly unexpected patio full of twinkly lights—an oasis in the middle of a nondescript stretch of Sunset—and diners in many variations of yoga pants.
+Ring the doorbell on the heavy metal gate and you’ll be buzzed into a wholly unexpected patio full of twinkly lights—an oasis in the middle of a nondescript stretch of Sunset—and diners clad in yoga pants.
 Paru’s serves South Indian food, redolent with spices and herbs that permeate the restaurant’s interior in a warm, piquant cloud that hits you as soon as you enter.
-The full dinners are the best way to try everything: Indian Thali gives you a selection of puri, two curries, sambar (a lentil gravy), rasam (a yogurt-based soup), papad (lentil crackers), pickles and dessert; while the Queen Paru is a creamier choice, with coconut chutney, raitha and ghee to accompany your paper-thin dosa (rice flour crepe) and idli (a savory rice and lentil cake).
+The full dinners are the best way to try everything: Indian Thali gives you a selection of puri (crispy flatbread), two curries, sambar (a lentil gravy), rasam (a yogurt-based soup), papad (lentil crackers), pickles and dessert; while the Queen Paru is a creamier choice, with coconut chutney, raita (yogurt condiment) and ghee (clarified butter) to accompany your paper-thin dosa (rice flour crepe) and idli (a savory rice and lentil cake).

 Pleasant yet unassuming in appearance, one might not predict upon first glace the delicious and extensive menu of Thai goodies offered at Prael on Melrose.
 From the juicy tofu pad thai to the flavorful Panang curries, this Wilshire Center joint satisfies in both taste and portion size.
 With their affordable prices and speedy delivery, Prael serves as a Thai staple in Hollywood.

-There's a reason why weekend crowds continually congregate here for breakfast and brunch: a bright, cozy interior sets the tone for delicious AM feasts like eggs Benedict, brioche French toast with seasonal warm fruit and house-cured salmon with potato pancakes—all accompanied by Intelligentsia coffee.
+There's a reason why weekend crowds continually congregate here for breakfast and brunch: A bright, cozy interior sets the tone for delicious a.m. feasts like eggs Benedict, brioche French toast with seasonal warm fruit, baked eggs with chorizo and gruyere, and house-cured salmon with potato pancakes—all accompanied by the Alhambra-based Take Flight Coffee.
 Meanwhile, a front patio, though rarely empty, offers a laid-back, leisurely vibe.

 Steps from the Arclight, Stella Barra is the perfect pre- and post–movie nosh stop.
 There's plenty of seating in the lofty space with a full bar serving local craft beers, Italian and Californian wines by the glass and bottle, and creative cocktails.
-To eat, there are farmers' market salads and small plates to share and, of course, chef Jeff Mahin's top-notch pizzas, boasting a chewy, sourdough crust and California-grown toppings.
-Try the fennel-flavored, housemade sausage topped with organic tomato and mozzarella and, while you can get it, the seasonal spring onion and bacon.
-We also love the signature burrata, plated with housemade bread and tomato jam, and take-away baked goods.
+To eat, there are farmers' market salads and small plates to share, and top-notch pizzas boasting a chewy, sourdough crust and California-grown toppings.
+Try the fennel-flavored, house-made sausage topped with organic tomato and mozzarella and, while you can get it, the seasonal sweet-corn pizza with Tuscan truffle cheese, thyme, parsley and chili flakes.
+We also love the signature burrata, plated with warm house-made bread and tomato jam.